dept-of-sw/info/lms-service/project-setup.md

 > npm run dev
 > # npm run dev will show us the default vite-react page.
 Use ctrl-c to stop it now that we know our project can launch.
 > # add sass to the project
-> # create the dotnet project to the project directory
+> # create the dotnet project in the project directory
 > # configure the connection details to the database and redis
 ```
 ### tip